Consensus-Based Optimization for Saddle Point Problems: Proof Details for Section

 \begin{proof}[Proof of Theorem~\ref{theorem:convergece}] \textbf{Step 1a:} Let us define the time horizon

+where $\CM^X$ and $\CM^Y$ are as defined in \eqref{eq:CM}.
 Obviously, by continuity, $T>0$.
 We claim that $T=\infty$, which is shown by contradiction in what follows.
 Therefore, let us assume $T<\infty$.
 Then, as a consequence of the definition of the time horizon $T$, the prefactors of $\VarX(t)$ and $\VarY(t)$ in Lemma~\ref{lem:evolution_Var} are upper bounded by $-\mu_1$ and $-\mu_2$, respectively, for all $t\in[0,T]$.
 Consequently, Lemma~\ref{lem:evolution_Var} permits the upper bounds

 for the time-evolution of the functionals~$\VarX$ and~$\VarY$.
 The negativity of the rate is ensured by the well-preparedness condition~\ref{asm:well_preparedness_P1}.
 An application of Gr\"onwall's inequality gives